Lumiera 0.pre.04~rc.1

 struct lib::meta::_Fun< FUN, SEL >

-Extract the type information contained in a function or functor type, so it can be manipulated by metaprogramming.
+Extracts the type information contained in a function or functor type, so it can be manipulated by metaprogramming.
 This template works on anything function like, irrespective if the parameter is given as function reference, function pointer, member function pointer, functor object, std::function or lambda.
-The embedded typedefs allow to pick up
+The embedded typedefs allow to expose

 • Ret : the return type